guillearria/email-lead-agent/classification_sandbox/README.md

 Email classification is a powerful tool for lead management, allowing businesses to automatically identify and prioritize potential customers from their email inboxes.
 This sandbox provides practical implementations ranging from simple ML models to advanced transformer-based approaches.

+## Requirements

+- **Python 3.11** is recommended for this project (there may be compatibility issues with Python 3.13+)
+- Libraries: pandas, scikit-learn, matplotlib, Flask, transformers (see requirements.txt for complete list)

 ## Scripts Included

 1. **01_train_basic_classifier.py**: Trains a basic email classifier using scikit-learn and TF-IDF features with a Naive Bayes model.